 Methods: We conducted cross-sectional respondent driven sampling (RDS) surveys of FSW in 14 sites across Zimbabwe as the baseline for a cluster-randomised controlled trial investigating a combination HIV prevention and care package.
 We administered a questionnaire, tested women for HIV and measured viral load.
 We report the mean, minimum and maximum RDS-2 weighted site values.

 Results: The survey included 2,722 women, approximately 200 per site.
 The mean HIV prevalence was 57.5% (42.8-79.2 site minimum and maximum).
-Of HIV positive women, 64.0% (51.6-73.7) were aware of their status, 67.7% (53.4-84.1) of these reported taking ART and 77.8% (64.4-90.8) of these had HIV viral load <1000 copies/ml.
+Of HIV positive women, 64.0% (51.6-73.7) were aware of their status, 67.7% (53.4-84.1) of these reported taking ART and 77.8% (64.4-90.8) of these had a suppressed HIV viral load (<1000 copies/ml).
 Among all HIV positive women, 49.5% had a viral load < 1000 copies/ml.

 Conclusions: While the majority of HIV positive women aware of their status are accessing ART, 36.0% of HIV positive women are unaware of their status and 29.3% of all FSW have an unsuppressed HIV viral load.
-Investigation and investment into models of testing, treatment and care are necessary to reach UNAIDS 90:90:90 targets.
+Investigation and investment into models of testing, treatment and care are necessary to reach UNAIDS targets for HIV elimination.

 The trial is registered with the Pan African Clinical Trials Registry (PACTR201312000722390).